 Under Construction Page by Web Factory is a FREE WordPress plugin that lets you create an ‘Under Construction’, ‘Maintenance Mode’, or ‘Landing Page’ that takes seconds to setup while you’re doing maintenance work on your site.

-Go to your dashboard navigation menu and click on Plugins > Add New …
+Go to your admin menu and click on Plugins > Add New …

 In the ‘Add Plugins’ screen, type in “under construction” into the keyword search field …

 (Add Plugins – search for ‘Under Construction Page’)

 Locate the plugin in the search results section and click Install Now …

 You can also activate your plugin by going to Plugins > Installed Plugins …